HPE security service

 NOTE

-is only modifiable when the
+The property `DisableWeakCiphers` is only modifiable when the

 [Security State](/docs/redfishservices/ilos/supplementdocuments/securityservice/#ilo-security-state)

-i.e. The Property won't be patched in
+is set as `Production` i.e. The Property won't be patched in

-URI when the iLO is operating in high security
+the `SecurityService` URI when the iLO is operating in high security

-modes such as FIPS
+modes such as `FIPS` or `CNSA`.

-To disable weak ciphers perform PATCH
+To disable weak ciphers perform `PATCH`

 PATCH /redfish/v1/Managers/1/SecurityService/